datawire/ambassador-docs/docs/argo/latest/howtos/configure-argo-rollouts.md

 ## 7. Create a Rollout

-Once ArgoCD has been configured in your cluster, you can click the <strong>Rollout</strong> button again to see the <strong>start rollout slideout</strong> where you can select the parameters needed to rollout your service.
+Once ArgoCD has been configured in your cluster, you can click the **Rollout** button again to see the **start rollout slideout** where you can select the parameters needed to rollout your service.

 Fill in the form with the following information:
 - Image Tag